BrandonDoza/rancid-tomatillos/README.md

 ## ⚙️ Installation & Setup

 ### Requirements
+* Node.js and npm installed on your local machine
+* Git installed on your local machine

 ### Instructions
+* (SSH) git clone git@github.com:BrandonDoza/rancid-tomatillos.git
+* (HTTPS)
+* cd rancid-tomatillos
+* npm install
+* npm start
+* Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Tests
-We tested this application using Cypress E2E testing for the first time. use command `npm run cypress open` to see our tests!!
+We tested this application using Cypress E2E testing for the first time.
+####To view tests:
+* npm run cypress open

 ## 📚 Context